 The Family Statistics feature on MyHeritage offers a new and unique way to view your family’s history.
 It can reveal fascinating insights about trends in your family: average lifespan, childbearing ages, marriages and divorces, migration patterns, and more.

 Ready to see your family in a whole new light?
-Hover your mouse over the “Home” tab in the navigation bar of the MyHeritage website and select “Family statistics.”
+Log in to your MyHeritage account, hover your mouse over the “Home” tab in the navigation bar of the MyHeritage website and select “Family statistics.”

 On the Overview page, you’ll see three pie charts representing a breakdown of the genders of your family members, how many family members are living vs. how many deceased, and relationship statuses.